-Scientists created the yarn by cutting sheets of human skin cells into sheets, then weaving it into various shapes.
+Scientists created the yarn by cutting sheets of human skin cells into long strips and then weaving them into a yarn-like material.

 “We can sew pouches, create tubes, valves and perforated membranes,” Nicholas L’Heureux, who led the work at the French National Institute of Health and Medical Research in Bordeaux said.